 - New VFS types: on top of the existing Disk and DiskAES256, we are adding FileContainer, FileContainerAES256, and more to come in v5.1 (like SFTPProxy, FTPSProxy, AWSS3, Azure, …)

-- New permission override on any subfolder (even nested inside virtual folders)
+- New permission override on any subfolder (even nested inside virtual folders): granular control over users’ permissions on any real and/or virtual folder

 - Much better Active Directory support